RadiusNetworks/campaignkit-documentation/docs/overview.md

 # Component Overview

 ## What is a Kit?
-Kit is the high level container encompassing all the required resources you'll need to create and deliver powerful campaigns.
+A Kit is the high level container encompassing all the required resources you'll need to create and deliver powerful proximity campaigns to your mobile application users.
+Each Kit will contain the places where your campaigns will be triggered, the content that will be displayed, and the rules that will govern when and how the campaign will operate.

 <img src="kit.png" height="275"/>

-Kit allows you to bundle your content to your places and define campaign logistics.
-Although most will find having a single Kit to be adequate, the ability to have multiple Kits allows you the flexibility to separate and differentiate campaigns to your target audience.
-This facilitates better control, maintenance, and operation of your campaigns.
+For each of your Campaign Kit-enabled mobile applications, you should create a corresponding Kit.
+If your mobile application is available on multiple platforms, like iOS and Android, you still only need a single kit corresponding to that mobile application.

-Click on a Kit in the left column navigation menu to uncover more details on Campaigns, Places, and Content in their respective sections.
-If you don't have a Kit yet or want to add another click the Add Kit button.
+Select a Kit from the drop-down list of Kits to create or update the Campaigns, Places, and Content in that Kit.
+If you don't yet have a Kit, or want to add another, click the Add Kit button.

 ## What is a "Campaign"?
 Campaigns are the packaging of the content, including textual and media assets,